tlswg/tls-ecdhe-mlkem/draft-ietf-tls-ecdhe-mlkem.md

 The security analysis relies crucially on the TLS 1.3 message transcript, and one cannot assume a similar hybridisation is secure in other protocols.

+{{NIST-SP-800-227}} includes guidelines and requirements for implementations on using KEMs securely.
 Implementers are encouraged to use implementations resistant to side-channel attacks, especially those that can be applied by remote attackers.

 All groups defined in this document use and generate fixed-length public keys, ciphertexts,